LSSTDESC/tom_desc/README.md

 next or previous 100 from the list.
 (This will be fraught if records are actively being addded to the database at the same time as when you're running your queries.)
-As in the example above, you can append a single number (after a slash) to pull down the information for that one object or source; that number is (respectively) diaObjectId or diaSourceId.
+As in the example above, you can append a single number (with a trailing slash after it) to pull down the information for that one object or source; that number is (respectively) diaObjectId or diaSourceId.
 (For the Truth table, pass the relevant diaSourceId.)

 If you want low-level access to the database by sending SQL queries, you can read the database via a thin web API; see